- Writer: Velveteen Mind (personal blog)

 • • •

 Writing from Gulfport, Mississippi, Megan infuses her writing with depth as rich as mud in the bayou and humor bold as blackened shrimp.
-Her family walked away from Hurricane Katrina with a bare slab of concrete and now stand watch at the water’s edge as the oil rolls in to their Gulf Coast, cool glasses of sweet tea raised in celebration of their coastal culture.
+Her family walked away from Hurricane Katrina with a bare slab of concrete and stood watch at the water’s edge as the oil rolled in to their Gulf Coast, cool glasses of sweet tea raised in celebration of their coastal culture and in confidence that the coast would persevere.
 Velveteen Mind’s tagline is “Relish the Velveteen.
 Revel in the Threadbare.” and that she does, warmly inviting you to join her in the space where stories blur the lines between us.

 Megan is working on a book about resilience and our cumbersome blessings.